 However, a lot of business owners aren't paying as much attention to these operational processes as they should be.
 There is an opportunity cost of not managing your inventory effectively and streamlining your business operations.

-Here are the Inventory Management best practices to optimize warehouse processes, and help you improve cash flow and increase profits...
+Here are the best inventory management practices to optimize warehouse processes, help you improve cash flow, and increase profits...

 Inventory Key Performance Indicators (KPIs)